Accommodation Around the World

 • Granada: Casa Vestali was the perfect stay in Granada.
 Very close to everything and very good value.

 • Seville: Hostal Hom Museo is a bit of a walk from the main sights of the city, but it had everything we needed.
-However, our initial choice was Room00 Salvador Hostel which we had to cancel due to change of dates and couldn’t rebook due to unavailability.
+However, our initial choice was Room00 Salvador Hostel which we had to cancel due to a change of dates and couldn’t rebook due to unavailability.

 • Ronda: Apartamento Venus is a beautiful apartment.
 Unfortunately, we did not end up staying here, as we had to cancel our plans to spend the night at Ronda.